Last updated on September 13th, 2022

 What is Strata?

-Even if you’re thinking you’ve never heard of a strata, you’ve probably eaten it before without actually realizing it.
+Even if you think you’ve never heard of strata, you’ve probably eaten it before without actually realizing it.

 It’s a layered casserole that’s usually served at breakfast or brunch.
-Bread and eggs are the main ingredients and are pretty much the staples of any strata recipe.
+Layers of bread and eggs are the main ingredients and are pretty much the staples of any strata recipe.

-Think of stratas as a mix between a quiche and a frittata but with the addition of bread.
-You can make vegetarian stratas or you can add meat for a heartier meal.
+Think of strata as a mix between a quiche and a frittata but with the addition of bread.
+You can make vegetarian strata, or you can add meat for a heartier meal.

 How to Make Sausage Cheese Strata

-Start by cooking a pound of ground sausage in a large skillet.
+Start by cooking a pound of ground sausage over medium heat in a large skillet.
 Cook until it’s no longer pink.
 Remove sausage to a plate and drain the grease from the pan, leaving about 1/2 tablespoon to fry the onions in.

-Then add 1 cup diced onion to the pan and saute until translucent and cooked through.
-Add the sausage back into the pan and stir into the onions for about a minute or two.
+Then add 1 cup diced yellow onion to the pan and saute until translucent and cooked through.
+Add the sausage back into the pan and stir into the onion mixture for about a minute or two.
 Remove from heat.

 In a large bowl, add the following: